yandex/yandex-tank/README.md

 # Yandex Tank
 ## Description
-Yandex.Tank is an extensible load testing instrument for advanced linux users which is especially good as a part of automated load testing suit.
+Yandex.Tank is an extendable open source load testing instrument for advanced linux users which is especially good as a part of automated load testing suit.

 ## Get help
 Documentation at [ReadTheDocs](http://yandextank.readthedocs.org/en/latest/)